benjimon24/react-native-auth/README.md

 # react-native-auth

 An introductory exercise into utilizing firebase to handle authentication in React-Native, as part of "The Complete React Native and Redux Course" by Stephen Grider (link below).
+Renders a simple login form with functionality to login, create an account if none exists, or render an error if authentication failed.

 ## Usage
 1. npm install